What Is Career Counseling?

 According to a 2014 study, only 52.3% of people say they're happy with their employment situation.
 Since you may spend a lot of time at work, a career that makes you unhappy or causes you to feel drained or stressed could take a toll on your mental health.
 An unhealthy work environment could lead to anxiety, depression, mood changes, or physical health challenges.

-• They don't like their career field.
+They don't like their career field.

-• They feel drained by work.
+They feel drained by work.

-• Their environment is unhealthy.
+The environment in their career is unhealthy.

-• Their work-life balance is poor.
+Their career or work-life balance is poor.

-• Their earning potential is limited.
+Their earning potential is limited.

-It could also be a valuable option for someone who feels they want to make a change, whether they've been in one career for a long time and feel bored or have always dreamed of a new career path but are nervous about making the jump.
+Career counseling could also be a valuable option for someone who feels they want to make a change, whether they've been in one career for a long time and feel bored or have always dreamed of a new career path but are nervous about making the jump.
 Finally, career counseling is also commonly sought by those looking for their first job and planning for the future.
 For this reason, higher education institutions often prioritize helping students find the right career through career counseling services.

 Types of career counseling

-Career counseling can take many forms, including individually or in small groups, and be done with the guidance of various professionals.
-It can also occur at separate times in your career, whether you're just starting or looking for a change after a decade or two.
+Career counseling can take many forms, including individually or in small groups, and be done with the guidance of various career professionals.
+Counseling can also occur at separate times in your career, whether you're just starting or looking for a career change after a decade or two.
 Career assessments may be performed by a school counselor, a life coach, a professional counselor, or someone who specializes in career counseling, and the provider you choose can depend on your goals for the job search.

 A school counselor or advisor could offer one-on-one conversations if you're a student or alumni trying to decide on a major or want to understand what jobs to pursue with a specific degree path.
 They may assist you in finding colleges that offer majors in line with your career needs and help you to identify what you want out of your career after college and then work with you to outline the subjects to research and the educational steps you can take to get there.

-1:1 career coaches
+Professional career coaches

 You may also be able to set up career counseling sessions with someone who specializes in professional career counseling if you are thinking you want to change careers.
 Counselors work by diving deeply into varying elements of your professional abilities, career history, and goals.
-They may start by administering tests to understand your personality, strengths, values, and interests to see what work you may be best suited for.
+They may start by administering tests to understand your personality, strengths, values, and interests and see what work you may be best suited for.

 A career counselor might also interview you about what you want in a career, such as work-life balance, salary, employers, and impact.
 Then, they can work with you to devise a process for achieving the career you want.

 A life coach might take a goal-oriented approach to career counseling.
 They could encourage you to envision your ideal life, including what you see yourself doing for your career.
 They might then help you break down the steps you'll need to take to get there, including soft and hard skills.
 For example, you could learn anything from getting a specialized degree to building self-confidence.
-Career coaches may take a more holistic approach to career guidance, which can dramatically affect the lives of clients in need of assistance.
+Career coaches may take a more holistic approach to career guidance, which can dramatically affect the lives of clients needing assistance.
 They may or may not have a degree or license in job counseling or a related field.

 Deciding to meet with a counselor can also allow you to receive knowledge and guidance on your career.
 They may utilize a broader view of your life, outlook, and mental health status, considering your career as a piece of that.
 They may help you get to know yourself better so you can choose a fitting career, build self-confidence for the roles you seek, and set healthy boundaries with bosses and colleagues at work.
 If your job negatively impacts your mental health, they may provide support and guidance on making adjustments so that you can find a career that allows for work/life balance and other benefits that may support you mentally.